nonpenso/pyguidos/docs/usage/input_format.rst

 ----------------------------

-The statistic functions `*_stats` accept only pyGuidos (or GTB) output maps as inputs.
+The statistic functions `*_stats` accept only pyGuidos (or GTB) output GetoTIFFs as input.
 For example, using the GeoTIFF outputs after the function `extract_by_polygon` to compute the statistics of extracted GeoTIFFs.